A Survey on Large Language Model-Based Game Agents: Perception and Action Interfaces of LLMGA

 \textbf{Code-based Actions.} Code-based actions express agent decisions as structured code or API calls that can be executed directly in the environment~\cite{wang2023voyager,tan2024towards}.
 Their structured nature provides explicit semantics and eliminates ambiguity, allowing complex operations to be specified with precision (e.g., \textit{bot.equip(sword);} through a modding API~\cite{mineflayer} or \textit{key\_press("M")} at the system level).
 A further advantage is verifiability: code outputs can be parsed and checked before execution, and compilers or interpreters supply syntax feedback that enables automatic detection and correction of invalid commands~\cite{wang2023voyager}.
 In addition, programmatic actions support reusability by enabling agents to maintain a library of high-level primitives that encapsulate recurring skills.
 These functions can be flexibly composed, reducing redundant low-level generation and facilitating scalable, compositional behavior~\cite{tan2024towards}.
+Recent work makes code-based grounding more learnable: LearnAct lets an agent analyze failed attempts and iteratively create and revise executable Python functions that expand its action space~\cite{zhao2024learnact}.
+CoPiC emits multiple planning programs and trains a domain-adaptive selector to pick the plan best aligned with long-term rewards on ALFWorld, NetHack, and StarCraft II unit building~\cite{tian2026copic}.
+MaestroMotif has an LLM specify per-skill reward functions and generate code that trains and composes RL-learned skills in the NetHack~\cite{klissarov2025maestromotif}.
+Table~\ref{tab:agent_perception_action} lists representative LLMGAs, categorized by their perception and action interfaces.